drakonkat/Crawfish/README.md

 ![Category](asset/Category.png)

 You want to add or remove a category from the **Explore** menu in base of your need?
-Wit CrawFish is possible!
+With CrawFish is possible!
 You have just to follow some steps:

 In the Settings there is the tab **Category** where you can add a label in the **Explore** menu in the main page as a